Deependrakashya/All-File-Viewer-privacy-policy/README.md

 *   **Storage Access (All Files Access):**
     *   **Why We Need This:** All File Viewer is a document management application that scans your entire device storage to automatically discover and organize all your documents (PDFs, Word files, Excel sheets, images, etc.) stored anywhere on your device.
-    *   **What We Access:** We request "All files access" permission (MANAGE_EXTERNAL_STORAGE on Android 11+) to scan directories across your device including Downloads, Documents, app-specific folders, and other locations where documents may be stored.
+    *   **What We Access:** We request "All files access" permission (MANAGE_EXTERNAL_STORAGE on Android 11+) to scan and read files across your device including Downloads, Documents, app-specific folders, and other locations where documents may be stored.
+    *   **Read-Only Access:** We only READ your files to display them in the app.
+We do not modify, delete, or move your original files.
+Any edits you make are saved as new files using the system's file picker (you choose where to save).
     *   **How We Use It:** This permission allows the app to:
-        - Automatically find and catalog all supported document types on your device
+        - Automatically scan and find all supported document types on your device
         - Display them in an organized list for easy access
-        - Allow you to view, edit, and manage these documents
+        - Allow you to view and read these documents
+        - Create new files (PDFs, edited images) which you save using the system file picker
-    *   **Your Data Stays Local:** All file scanning and processing happens entirely on your device.
+    *   **Your Data Stays Local:** All file scanning, viewing, and processing happens entirely on your device.
 We do not upload, transmit, or store your files on any external servers.
-    *   **On Android 12 and below:** We use standard READ_EXTERNAL_STORAGE permission.
+    *   **Version-Specific Permissions:**
+        - **Android 13+**: Uses MANAGE_EXTERNAL_STORAGE for full device access
+        - **Android 11-12**: Uses MANAGE_EXTERNAL_STORAGE + READ_EXTERNAL_STORAGE
+        - **Android 10 and below**: Uses READ_EXTERNAL_STORAGE
     *   **Alternative Access:** You can also manually select individual files using the system file picker without granting full storage access, though this limits the app's automatic discovery features.
 *   **Camera:**
     *   Required for the "Image to PDF" feature, "OCR (Text Recognition)" feature, and document scanning functionalities.
     *   Images captured are processed locally and are not sent to our servers.
 *   **Internet Access:**
-    *   Required solely for displaying advertisements (via Google AdMob) and for basic analytics to improve app performance.
+    *   Required solely for displaying advertisements (via Google AdMob).
+    *   No file data is transmitted over the internet.

 ## 3. Third-Party Services